CrowdStrike/foundry-sample-servicenow-itsm/README.md

 ## Description

-The ServiceNow ITSM Helper is a Foundry application that enables seamless integration between CrowdStrike Falcon and ServiceNow ITSM systems.
+The ServiceNow ITSM and SIR is a Foundry application that enables seamless integration between CrowdStrike Falcon and ServiceNow ITSM systems.
 This integration allows security teams to efficiently manage incidents by automatically creating and updating ServiceNow tickets based on CrowdStrike detections and alerts.

 ### Key Capabilities and Features